upyoguddhp/UPYOG/core-services/egov-persister/README.md

 - serviceName: Name of the service to which this configuration belongs.
 - description: Description of the service.
 - version: the version of the configuration.
-- fromTopic: The kafka topic from which data is fetched
+- fromTopic: hp-The kafka topic from which data is fetched
 - queryMaps: Contains the list of queries to be executed for the given data.
 - query: The query to be executed in form of prepared statement:
     - basePath: base of json object from which data is extrated